Alumni Spotlight on Noah Kastenbaum, MTM Class of 2022

-Meet Aamir Rehman, MTM Class of 2024
+Meet Micah Gifford, MTM Class of 2024

 Micah graduated from Southern New Hampshire University in 2023 with a bachelor’s degree in Business Administration.
 He joined the U.S. Army back in 2014 and has worked in Operations Management, Intelligence Analysis, and Language Translation.
 After graduating, he is looking forward to working in a project management role at a technology company.